ajgalan/tiled-to-gbdk-c-file-export/README.md

 * GBDK C file (*.c, *.h)

-This save option generates a tile array that can be used with GBDK's background and window functions such as set_bkg_tiles or set_win_tiles.
+This save option generates a tile array from the first Tile Layer found that can be used with GBDK's background and window functions such as set_bkg_tiles or set_win_tiles.

 <sub>* Blank tiles are defaulted to 0x00</sub>